wbcomdesigns/buddypress-activity-filter/readme.txt

 It will help to set default filter option with BuddyPress Activity and It will also allow removing some specific activity types from activities.

 == Description ==
-Admin can set default and customized activities to be listed on front-end.
+Admin can set default and customised activities to be listed on front-end.
+It will also allow to set your default option for activities.
+You can change default from everything to Post Updates.

 If you need additional help you can contact us for [Custom Development](https://wbcomdesigns.com/contact/).